Skip to main content

 Everything Plesk admins ask before subscribing

-Carving Plesk out as its own tier prices the actual delivered value rather than charging for shelf space you can't use.
+Carving Plesk out as its own tier prices the actual delivered value rather than charging for unrelated repository access.

 Yes — keep the Plesk-shipped sw-nginx exactly as Plesk installed it.
 Our packages are add-on modules for that same sw-nginx, never replacements.
 Enable them via the supported Plesk command: